Daviess County courthouse

 Where can I vote on election day?

-Voters in Daviess County must vote at their assigned polling location in the county.
-Find the the township you reside in for the voting location for you.
+Voters in Daviess County must vote at their assigned polling location.
+Find the township you reside in for your voting location.

 What to Expect on Election Day